inmanta/inmanta-core/docs/quickstart.rst

     # deploy drupal in that virtual host
     name=web::Alias(hostname="localhost")
-    db=mysql::Database(server=mysql_server, name="drupal_test", user="drupal_test",
+    db=mysql::Database(server=mysql_server, name="drupal_test", user="drupal_test", password="Str0ng-P433w0rd")
-                       password="Str0ng-P433w0rd")
     drupal::Application(name=name, container=web_server, database=db, admin_user="admin",
                         admin_password="test", admin_email="admin@example.com", site_name="localhost")

-On line 3 the definition of the new virtual machine is added.
-On line 7 the MySQL server is assigned to vm2.
+On line 11 the definition of the new machine is added.
+On line 16 the MySQL server is assigned to vm2.

 Deploy the configuration model
 ------------------------------

-To deploy the configuration model, compile the project and send it to the server:
+To deploy the configuration model, compile the project and deploy it.
+In the Inmanta server container terminal:

 .. code-block:: sh